marijnh/Eloquent-JavaScript/04_data.md

 {{index "for/of loop"}}

-When a `for` loop looks like this, with the word `of` after a variable definition, it will loop over the elements of the value given after `of`.
+When a `for` loop uses the word `of` after its variable definition, it will loop over the elements of the value given after `of`.
 This works not only for arrays but also for strings and some other data structures.
 We'll discuss _how_ it works in [Chapter ?](object).

 {{id analysis}}